ME-ICA/tedana/docs/reporting.rst

 Reports User Interactions
 =========================

 As previously mentioned, all summary plots in the report allow user interactions.
-The list of permitted interactions vary by plot, but can be easily infered by the toolbar that accompanies each plot (see example below).
+While the Kappa/Rho Scatter plot allows full user interaction (see the toolbar that accompanies the plot and the example below), the other three plots allow the user to select components and update the figures.

 .. image:: /_static/rep01_tools.png
   :align: center